 Dr. Lieberman specializes in surgical care of osteoarthritis of the hip and knee, degenerative arthritis of the hip and knee and osteonecrosis of the hip and knee.

 Dr. Lieberman’s clinical research aims to improve outcomes after total hip and knee replacement.
-He investigates how pain management, aggressive physical therapy and preventing deep vein blood clots affect the results of total joint replacement surgery.
-He also studies the influence of spirituality on the results of total joint replacement.
+He is interested in how pain management, aggressive physical therapy and preventing deep vein blood clots affect the results of total joint replacement surgery.
+He also has an interest in the influence of spirituality and mental health on the results of total joint replacement.